mjspriggs/overview/glossary/glossary.md

 ### transaction
 {: #x2005321}

 The mechanism that participants on the blockchain network use to interact with assets.
 A transaction either creates new chaincode or invokes an operation in an existing chaincode.
+See also [chaincode](#x9829545).

 ### trigger
 {: #x2005384}